Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script> <br>

 <p> This product is more useful than what we had earlier, as we can see states that are shaded with a darker shade of purple have a higher percentage of Bachelor's degree holders over 25.
 The pop ups also provide a message telling us what the percentage is in each state.
 There are a few more features that would bolster this product however.
-The web map could use a title, legend, and easier way to view the underlying data in the pop ups.  </p> <br>
+The web map could use a title with pop up data, legend, data source bubble, and fullscreen option.  </p> <br>

+<p> Starting with a title, there are a few changes that can be implemented here.
+To start, we can provide a title so that users understand what they are looking at quickly.
+We can also make the current pop up method less cumbersome (i.e. clicking on every state) by allowing users to simply hover over the states to see the underlieing data.
+We can also add in the margin of error so that users understand the confidence intervals for the data. </p> <br>

+<div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
+	// Leaflet control structure that shows state info on hover const info = L.control();

+	// Create a text bubble element on the top right part of the map using the DomUtil method info.onAdd = function (map) {
+		this._div = L.DomUtil.create('div', 'info');
+		this.update();
+		return this._div;
+	};

+  	// Fill in the empty text bubble on the top right part of the map with information from the geojson dataset
+	info.update = function (props) {
+		const contents = props ? `<b>${props.NAME}</b><br />${props.PER_BACH}% (${props.MOE}% Margin of Error)` : 'Hover over a state';
+		this._div.innerHTML = `<h4>Percentage of Population over 25 with <br> a Bachelor's Degree or Higher in 2022</h4>${contents}`;
+	};

+	// Add the pop up data viewer to the top right part of the map info.addTo(map);

+ 	// Make the geojson layer highlightable and set the style of the highlights
+	function highlightFeature(e) {
+		const layer = e.target;

+		layer.setStyle({
+			weight: 5,
+			color: '#666',
+			dashArray: '',
+			fillOpacity: 0.7
+		});

+		layer.bringToFront();

+		info.update(layer.feature.properties);
+	}

+ 	// Reset the currently selected highlights when the user hovers to another state
+	function resetHighlight(e) {
+		geojsonLayer.resetStyle(e.target);
+		info.update();
+	}

+	// Zoom on a state when it is clicked on function zoomToFeature(e) {
+		map.fitBounds(e.target.getBounds());
+	}

+	// Create popups and bind the Name and Percent Bachelor Degree Holder fields from the geojson file to the popups function onEachFeature(feature, layer) {
+		layer.on({
+			mouseover: highlightFeature,
+			mouseout: resetHighlight,
+			click: zoomToFeature
+		});
+	}

+</code></pre></div></div> <br>

+<p> Next, we can look at adding a legend to the map.  </p>

 <h3> The Final Product </h3> <br>